dwp/hbase-to-mongo-export/README.md

 ### Running locally in IDE (Unix)

-* Probably only works rightt on Unix, not Mac or Windows, as they run docker in VMs.
+* Only works properly on Unix, not Mac or Windows, as they run docker in VMs.

 Run the application from class file `HBaseToMongoExport` and add arguments to the profile:
 ```